Special Needs Adoptions

 First and foremost, adoptive parents need to recognize that it is not a failure on their part if they are not comfortable with the idea of adopting a special needs child.
 It is imperative that a child is placed in a home where the parents are sure of their capabilities when it comes to raising the child.
 So, while many adoptive families have open hearts, it is important that they consider this fact.

 Most public and private agencies handle the adoptions of children with special needs.
-There are also adoption agencies that specialize in placing special needs children with loving adoptive families.
+There are also local adoption agencies that specialize in giving a baby up for adoption and placing them with loving adoptive families.
 Special needs children can be harder to place as not many adoptive families feel well-equipped or knowledgeable enough about how to parent children of different abilities.

 The Process of Adopting a Child with Special Needs

 There isn’t much of a significant difference between adopting a child with special needs and a common adoption, especially when the child’s disability is mild.
 However, from the very beginning, you will be asked if you would be comfortable adopting a child with special needs.
-On the “medical conditions checklist,” you will be given the opportunity to decide what, if any, special needs you and your family would be comfortable with.
+Search for a “medical conditions checklist,” you will be given the opportunity to decide what, if any, special needs you and your family would be comfortable with.

 Many children with special needs end up in the foster care system in the United States.
 This is due to a variety of factors including the birth parent’s inability to parent a special needs child, prenatal alcohol/drug abuse, and many others.
 If you are considering adopting a child from foster care as the child’s current foster parent, then the process is still similar to a common adoption.
 You may also find that you have the advantage of familiarity with the child’s needs and how to address them.